-Cinderella is a #Girlboss fairytale only a voracious capitalist could love – review
+‘Cinderella’ is a #Girlboss fairytale only a voracious capitalist could love – review

 Dir: Kay Cannon.
 Starring: Camila Cabello, Idina Menzel, Minnie Driver, Nicholas Galitzine, Billy Porter, Pierce Brosnan.
 PG, 115 mins.

 Amazon’s new take on an old, perennial fairytale supposedly sprang forth from the imagination of one James Corden.
 That is, if you consider the words “Cinderella, but she’s a girlboss” meaty enough to be considered an original concept.
 He certainly didn’t come up with the idea of casting an en vogue pop star in the lead (in this case, Camila Cabello) – not when Disney’s 1997 adaptation already featured both Brandy and Whitney Houston.
 Neither is this the first reimagined Cinderella to feature Minnie Driver, a plucky, modernised heroine and the Queen track “Somebody to Love”.
 That’ll be 2004’s Ella Enchanted, with Anne Hathaway.
-And, despite this film positioning Cinderella as an aspiring fashion designer, is there a reason its gowns look like copyright-dodging Halloween costumes based on Disney’s 2015 film starring Lily James.
+And, despite this film positioning Cinderella as an aspiring fashion designer, is there a reason its gowns look like copyright-dodging Halloween costumes based on Disney’s 2015 adaptation starring Lily James?
 At least Andrew Lloyd Webber and Emerald Fennell’s just-launched West End musical had the initiative to give her a punk makeover.

 In the end, all that differentiates this Cinderella from her predecessors is a voracious appetite for capitalism.
 While her evil stepmother (Idina Menzel) frets about finding a prosperous match for her daughters – here, she’s more of a Mrs Bennet-type than anything outrightly villainous – Cinderella works away in the basement, tossing different coloured tulles on top of each other and calling them dresses.
 And when the kingdom’s handsome, wayward prince (Nicholas Galitzine) falls madly in love with her and stages a ball in order to win her hand, poor Cinderella must choose between work and love.
 It’s a centuries-old fairytale restructured to have the same plot as your average Hallmark Christmas film.